erickbytes/lofipython/content/blog/essential-mysql-terminal-commands-and-connecting-to-mysql-with-flask-pandas-and-pythonanywhere.rst

 **Recapping My Python Web Development and Database Experiences**

-I previously created a `website <http://tameimpala.pythonanywhere.com/>`__with `web2py <https://pythonmarketer.wordpress.com/2016/03/29/getting-started-with-web2py/>`__, another Python web framework like Flask and Django.
+I previously created a `website <http://tameimpala.pythonanywhere.com/>`__ with `web2py <https://lofipython.com/getting-started-with-web2py/>`__, another Python web framework like Flask and Django.
 I think it was a decent choice for me at that point in my Python journey.
 Back then, I connected a MongoDB back-end to web2py.
 I randomly picked Mongo out of the DB hat and it worked well enough.

    **My Python Web Development and Database Tools**